dsaidgovsg/terraform-modules/modules/core/packer/nomad_servers/README.md

 - `consul_module_version`: Version of the [Terraform Consul](https://github.com/hashicorp/terraform-aws-consul) repository to use
 - `nomad_module_version`: Version of the [Nomad Module](https://github.com/hashicorp/terraform-aws-nomad) to use.
 - `consul_version`: Version of Consul to install
+- `vault_version`: Version of Vault to install
+- `vault_module_version`: Version of the [Vault Module](https://github.com/hashicorp/terraform-aws-vault) to use.
+- `ca_certificate`: Path to the CA certificate you have generated to install on the machine.
+Set to empty to not install anything.

 ## Building Image